 Our experienced immigration team provides comprehensive services to address our clients’ needs regarding immigration benefits and compliance matters.
 We provide legal guidance and services to businesses, investors, developers, educational institutions, hospitals, individuals and families on a wide range of immigration law issues.
 We work closely with our clients’ in-house counsel and human resources professionals to create comprehensive immigration strategies and conduct immigration compliance training.

-Non-English speaking clients will find themselves in a comfortable environment at Bousquet Holstein, as our firm offers legal counsel in Arabic, Italian, Mandarin, Russian and Ukrainian.
+Non-English speaking clients will find themselves in a comfortable environment at Bousquet Holstein, as our firm offers legal counsel in Italian, Mandarin, Russian and Ukrainian.
 We pride ourselves on being responsive.

 Individuals seeking a new life and businesses with international offices or competing on a global scale should be mindful of changing immigration rules and practices.
 Employers hiring international talent, including foreign nationals studying at U.S. universities, and those transferring their company-trained talent from overseas operations, need to be acutely aware of U.S. Immigration regulations and compliance issues.